czottmann/bearing/README.md

 to do things.
 Bearing adds to that by slightly abstracting and enhancing the
 experience:

-1. You get a dedicated `bearing` CLI tool.
+1. There's a dedicated `bearing` CLI tool that accepts plain arguments.
+You don't have to URL-encode anything.
-2. Bearing returns callback responses as JSON.
+2. The CLI tool returns callback responses as JSON.

 ## Usage